King of Blades

-King David, the founder of the Judean royal dynasty called The House of David, is the traditional historical figure associated with the King of Swords.
-An eloquent and righteous king David was also a poet and musician.
+King David, the founder of the Judean royal dynasty, called The House of David, is the traditional historical figure associated with the King of Swords.
+An eloquent and righteous king, David was also a poet and a musician.
 He is credited with the creation of The Book of Psalms.
-He was highly effective in battle and famously won the battle against the Philistines by killing their champion Goliath.
-Later he won his bride by providing 200 Philistine foreskins to his father-in-law to be, double the amount requested.
+He was highly effective in battle and famously won the battle against the Philistines, by killing their champion, Goliath.
+Later, he won his bride by providing 200 Philistine foreskins, to his father-in-law to be, double the amount requested.

 The Scene: Ningishzidda (sum: dnin-giš-zid-da) is a Mesopotamian deity, a member of the group referred to as the transtigridian snake gods.
-These deities are defined by their attachment to people of the ancient world near the Eastern bank of the Tigris river, and their subsequent migration into Sumerian (Modern day Iranian) territory, as well as by their ophidian attributes.
-He is also classified as a death god by the canonical god list An-Anum.
-The prince-king of Lagash, Gudea, refers to his deity by the name dingir-numun-zi-zi-da which translates as “god of much good progeny” a reference to his strong fertility connotations; and he is called Gišbanda “Young Tree” in Nippur.
+These deities are defined by their attachment to people of the ancient world, near the Eastern bank of the Tigris river, and their subsequent migration into Sumerian (Modern day Iranian,) territory, as well as by their ophidian attributes.
+He is also classified as a death god, by the canonical god list, the An-Anum.
+The prince-king or patesi, of Lagash, Gudea, refers to his deity by the name dingir-numun-zi-zi-da, which translates as, “god of much good progeny,” a reference to his strong fertility connotations; and, he is called Gišbanda, “Young Tree,” in Nippur.

 The Ningishzidda symbol is one of the earliest known representations of the caduceus.
 We know Ningishzidda from a scarce handful of artifacts.
 Two of them have a caduceus present.
 One of the caduceus type symbols was unearthed at the Chogha Mish dig site in Iran, near the Elamite city of Susa, and is dated to approximately 2500 B.C.
 It has no identifiable cuneiform writing to link it to Ningishzidda.
 Chogha Mish was the epicenter for the invention of cuneiform, the earliest form of writing.

-The other caduceus symbol does have cuneiform telling us about Ningishzidda: it is a steatite carving designed to hold liquid, now housed in the Louvre and unearthed at the Lagash dig site.
-The grail is engraved with crowned and winged Bašmu, dangerous mystical serpents who are messengers of Irkalla, the land of the dead who is ruled by Ningishzidda’s grandmother Ereskigal.
-They hold up staves with a loop of leather or rope on the end – a peculiar and mysterious symbol unique to Sumerian holy iconography.
-Between the two chimerical creatures is the caduceus itself – a double-headed snake twining about the sphere-capped pole.
-The inscription reads “Dedicated by Gudea, ruler of Lagash, to his god Ningishzidda, for the prolongation of his life.”
+The other caduceus symbol does have cuneiform telling us about Ningishzidda: it is a steatite carving, designed to hold liquid, now housed in the Louvre, and unearthed at the Lagash dig site.
+The grail is engraved with crowned and winged Bašmu, dangerous, mystical, poisonous serpents who are messengers of Irkalla, the land of the dead, which is ruled by Ningishzidda’s grandmother, Ereskigal.
+They hold up staves with a loop of leather, or rope, on the end – a peculiar and mysterious symbol, unique to Sumerian holy iconography.
+Between the two chimerical creatures is the caduceus itself, a double-headed snake, twining about the sphere-capped pole.
+The inscription reads “Dedicated by Gudea, ruler of Lagash, to his god, Ningishzidda, for the prolongation of his life.”